a

 - … at this moment, you may not be making the best decisions for yourself, so consider bringing along someone you trust to get their feedback as you meet and interview different attorneys.

-4) Handling cases like yours is essential.
+4) Do they have experience in defending cases like yours?
+This is essential.

-- If they mention HIPPA, I agree, but Adobe allows for redacting all personal information and works better than a black marker.
+- If they mention HIPAA, I agree, but Adobe allows for redacting all personal information and works better than a black marker.
 If you notice that the memorandums appear similar, keep interviewing other lawyers.

 - Feeling comfortable with your chosen attorney is just one more step in the right direction as you develop a successful defense team.

-- During the interview, try and
+During the interview,

-8) Ask them when they recommend preparing for the Presentence Interview and Sentencing Hearing.
+- Ask them when they recommend preparing for the Presentence Interview and Sentencing Hearing.
 [The best answer is Today]

-9) Ask whether they charge hourly or flat fees and if they have a payment schedule option.
+- Ask whether they charge hourly or flat fees and if they have a payment schedule option.

-- Therefore, additional strategic questions would be:
+Therefore, additional strategic questions would be:

-10) How many trials and appeals (or what “%”) have they won, out of how many cases, over the past 3-7 years?
+- How many trials and appeals (or what “%”) have they won, out of how many cases, over the past 3-7 years?

-11) Don’t anger the court – before they ever meet you.
+- Going to Trial Is OK, But don’t anger the court – before they ever meet you.
 That’s playing Russian Roulette with your life.

-12) What is their current caseload, or how busy are they – too busy?
+- What is their current caseload, or how busy are they – too busy?

-13) While not yet law, is your attorney familiar with the Fairness in Restitution (FIR) Act?
+- While not yet law, is your attorney familiar with the Fairness in Restitution (FIR) Act?
 If you anticipate owing Restitution, consider requesting that the Government:

 - Show actual loss sustained by a victim as a direct and proximate result of the defendant’s actions,